Reading time: 5 minutes

 WHAT IS IT FOR?

-The key action of each user while Internet resources browsing is search for information.
+The key action of each user while browsing Internet is search some information.
 There are two simple ways to find the necessary data: enter or copy the URL in the browser’s address bar, or use the search query that interests you and select the most suitable result of output.
 Taking into account that person does not always have a link, the second option is the most common.

 HOW TO CREATE THE SEMANTIC CORE?

-The formation and compilation of the keywords list plays a fundamental role in the promotion of the site.
+The formation and compilation of the semantic core plays a fundamental role in the promotion of the project.
 Therefore it is necessary to pay enough attention to this process.
 The sequence of semantics collection looks like this:

 - Taking into account the theme of the site and its purpose, you need to create a list of keywords.
-The quantity of these words is totally unlimited.
+The quantity of your semantic core is totally unlimited.

-- When you have created a list, you need to check the statistics of queries for keywords.
+- When you have created a list, you need to check the statistics of keywords queries.
 We suggest to use the following tools to check the statistics: Key Collector and Google.

-- First of all, you need to check how often the keywords you have chosen are used.
-Check the sites of your competitors, and then define the internal keywords usage rate.
+- First of all, you need to check how often the keywords you have chosen are used, before you add them to your semantic core.
+Check your competitors, and then define the internal usage rate.

-- The next step is to write the texts for your site using exact and diluted entries of the selected keywords.
-Use semantics in meta tags, headlines and in the “body” of the texts.
+- The next step is to write the texts for your site using exact and diluted entries of the selected phrases.
+Use semantics core in meta tags, headlines and in the “body” of the texts.

-- After the text part of the site is completed, you can additionally purchase and publish links to your site in various sources: blogs, resources, forums, etc.
+- After the text part is completed, you can additionally purchase and publish links to your site in various sources: blogs, forums, etc.

-- When the site starts, track the traffic statistics, optimize the texts, fill the resource with new content regularly.
+- When the works starts, track the traffic statistics, optimize the texts, fill it with new content regularly.

 It may seem that the work that has been done is completely useless, but do not rush to conclusions.
 If you manage to form the semantic core of your website competently, you will define the approximate target audience and attendance.
 Everything of that will be needed for further successful promotion in search engines.